lbarnes-cs/nuxt-rsvp-app/README.md

 - [ ] Finish merger of the consts for the event, this could also be included in a database to manage multiple events
 - [ ] Add SSO to admin board
 - [ ] JWT-based write protection (planned)
+- [ ] Create a dummy supabase database to allow for this project to be run for review

 ---